-Directorate Corporate Services

-Business Unit Financial Services

-File Reference FIR-SRR-006

-Attachments 1.
-Statement of Financial Activity 31 May 2018

-2. Statement of Net Current Funding Position 31 May
+Previous Items Directorate Business Unit File Reference Applicant Owner Finar orate Services ncial Services SRR-006 Attachments 1.
+2. Statement of Financial Activity 31 May 2018 [10.3.2.1] Statement of Net Current Funding Position 31 May 2018 [10.3.2.2]

-1. The purpose of this report is to provide Council with the Statutory Financial Statements for the period to May 2018.

-- 2. The Statutory Financial Statements report on the activity of the City of Kalamunda with comparison of the period's performance against the budget adopted by the Council on 27 March 2018 after the mid-year budget review. - 3.
+- 1. The purpose of this report is to provide Council with the Statutory Financial Statements for the period to May 2018. - 2.
+The Statutory Financial Statements report on the activity of the City of Kalamunda with comparison of the period's performance against the budget adopted by the Council on 27 March 2018 after the mid-year budget review. - 3.
 The City's Financial Statements as at 31 May 2018 demonstrate the City has managed its budget and financial resources effectively. - 4.
 It is recommended that Council receives the Monthly Statutory Financial Statements for the period to 31 May 2018, which comprise: - a) Statement of Financial Activity (Nature or Type) for the period ended 31 May 2018; - b) Statement of Financial Activity (Statutory Reporting Program) for the period ended 31 May 2018; and - c) Net Current Funding Position, note to financial report as of 31 May 2018.